 They get to develop relationships with these people in the workplace and provide the mentoring so many need but don’t receive from leaders.

-And the leader increases their personal currency and strengthens their brand as someone who is competent at spotting and developing high achievers for the benefit of the entire organization.
+And as a result, the leader increases their personal currency and strengthens their brand as someone who is competent at spotting and developing high achievers for the benefit of the entire organization.

-By being “in the face” of the frontline, this leader is able to get a front row seat on what is necessary to enhance employee commitment and engagement on the goals of the organization.
+By being in the face of the frontline, this leader is able to get a front row seat on what is necessary to enhance employee commitment and engagement in achieving the goals of the organization.

 And they learn what works to engage one employee doesn’t necessarily work to engage another.
-Every person is different; everyone respond differently to motivational methods.
+Every person is different; everyone responds differently to motivational methods.

 This leader knows that personalized methods of engagement are required for each employee, not a shrink wrapped corporate program applied to all.

-The biggest mistake a leader can make is not commit themselves to the frontline where successful organizational performance is either created or destroyed.
+The biggest mistake a leader can make is not be all in with the frontline where successful organizational performance is either created or destroyed.